Divyanshsaxena2711/QuizTemplate/README.md

 # OP

+this is  a basic game game template this can be used to design online quizzes,fastest finger first games,tests etc.

-this i a basic game i developed as part of the computer science organisation.
-The questions were not made by me that is why i have not added questions in the repository. this app has a mongoDB database with two seperate collections for questions and players, the players are added in data base when they type in their name on the start page.
-The questions need to be manually added to the dataBase as there is not admin page.
+ The questions can be added manually in the views folder . this app has a mongoDB database with two seperate collections for questions and players, the players are added in data base when they type in their name on the start page.
+The answers to the questions need to be  manually added to the dataBase.

+USAGE INSTRUCTIONS

+to use this template.
+ CLONE this repository
+ Add questions by going in the views/questions/round1 Edit the question files to add questions.
+You can add as many questions as you need .
+Just make sure that "question14" is the last question you ask.
+ Create a database  named questions and add Question names and thier answers in it.
+ YOU ARE ALL SET !!.